International Programmes 2025/2026

 Description/content

-Classical fields of research in social and political communication as well as media communication are framed in a global perspective.
-The Master's programme is innovative in that it considers global communication through international comparison rather than as isolated national processes.
+The Master's programme is innovative in that it does not discuss classical questions of communication studies from an isolated national lens but deals specifically with "global communication" in the sense of international comparisons.
 In the courses, special emphasis is placed on the equal inclusion of the Global North and South as well as communicative interactions.
 In addition, processes of international cross-border communication, foreign reporting and the globalisation of everyday lifeworlds are addressed.
 As a result, sensitivity for the common communicative challenges of the world is growing.

 • the role of media in democracies, political transitions, wars, and conflicts in different regions of the world (i.e. foreign reporting, war and crisis communication)